Coat of arms of the London Borough of Hammersmith and Fulham

-The supporters are male griffins, their gender easily spotted since they are wingless, whereas female griffins, which are more common beasts in heraldry, have wings.
-The griffins are irradiated or, which means they have bursts of golden rays coming out from their bodies.
+The supporters are male griffins, their gender being distinguished by their lack of wings.
+The griffins are irradiated, which means they have bursts of golden rays coming out from their bodies.
 They may symbolize dynamism or vigilance.
-The griffins have a cross crosslet and an escallop shell respectively hanging around their necks.
+The griffins have an escallop shell and a cross crosslet respectively hanging around their necks.
 The cross is from the coat of arms of Edward Latymer, who died in 1626 and left lands for the benefit of the poor in Hammersmith and for the education of poor boys.
 The escallop is for George Pring, a surgeon in Hammersmith who projected the first Hammersmith Bridge over the Thames, but he died three years before the project was completed in 1827.
-This suspension bridge contributed greatly to the town's development, opening for new markets on both sides of the river; it was replaced by a new suspension bridge at the same site in 1887, the still standing, present Hammersmith Bridge.
+This suspension bridge contributed greatly to the town's development, opening new markets on both sides of the river; it was replaced by a new suspension bridge at the same site in 1887, the current-day Hammersmith Bridge.
 In the coat of arms of the former Metropolitan Borough of Hammersmith, the cross crosslet and the escallop shell were used as charges on the shield.

 The original motto of 1965 was 'judge by our labour', but in 1969 the borough changed this to the present "spectemur agendo", Latin for the same phrase, even if the borough officially translates it as 'let us be judged by our actions'.
 The Metropolitan Borough of Hammersmith had used the same motto in Latin too.